 I would get a credit card and start collecting points ASAP.
 The issue most new Amazon sellers face is cash flow.
 Credit card debt isn’t good but done properly it becomes a vital tool in the reselling game.
 Learn to leverage it.
 It adds up and a lot of the time it can pay for trips, inventory or even groceries.

-Scaling any business model takes a lot of effort, money and time.
+Scaling any online business model takes a lot of effort, money and time.
 It’s very important to maximize your Q4 profits for the following year.
 My business grew by 50%+ after I started planning for January.
 I frequently invest in new software and systems.

 @amazon_lit is a $100 million lifetime Amazon seller who also runs an eCommerce mentoring firm.
 He talked about overcoming fear with knowledge.